gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018.md

 Google Summer of Code program for this wonderful learning experience to put my first baby steps in the open-source world.
 I hope to keep contributing back to develop amazing tech.

-All the open source contributors briefly mentioned above in the report who freely distributed their work to advance the science and technology for the betterment of all.
+All the open source contributors briefly mentioned above who freely distributed their work to advance the science and technology for the betterment of all.

 Link to all commits: [https://github.com/HelikarLab/ccNetViz/commits/master?author=gauravgrover95](https://github.com/HelikarLab/ccNetViz/commits/master?author=gauravgrover95)